Closed geodesics in dilation surfaces: Delaunay polygonations

+Polygons of type 2 have two long sides.
+Two polygons of type 2 glued along an edge that is a long side for each of them belong to a same domain of type 2.
+This way, each polygon of type 2 belongs to a unique \textbf{maximal domain of type 2}.
+These domains can be \textbf{cyclic} or not.
+In the non-cyclic case we call the two long edges that are not glued with another polygon of type 2 the \textbf{extremal edges}.

+\begin{rem} The case of a long side of a polygon of type 2 glued along a short side of another polygon of type 2 can happen.
+We can obtain such a configuration in a variant of the degeneration presented in Figure~\ref{figure9}.
+If the modulus of the connecting flat cylinder decreases to zero (instead of going to infinity), the cylinder is a maximal domain of type 2 and its upper extremal edge is glued on the short side of a polygon of type 2. \end{rem}

-Another remark, that will be needed in Section \ref{sec:open}, is that finitely many degenerating type 2 polygons glued along their long sides must be 'concavely shaped', see Figure \ref{fig.forbiddenconf}, as shown in Figure \ref{fig.forbiddenconf}.
+An observation that will be needed in the proof of Theorem~\ref{thm:main}, is that short sides of maximal domains of type 2 form "concavely shaped" curves, as shown in Figure~\ref{figure8}.
+It proceeds from the following statement.